 Beyond the environmental impact, many discussions have also focused on the yield stability of crops on farms around the world.
 These discussions primarily included conventional agricultural practices and ignored the potential yield stability of organic and conservation agricultural practices.

 The yield of crop species can vary year to year and is dependent upon changes in precipitation, temperature, pest outbreaks, weed pressure, soil fertility, soil structure, and agricultural practices.
 Organically managed fields have approximately 19.2% less yield than conventionally managed fields2.
 This is due to many factors including differences in fertilizer and pest control practices.
 Conventional agriculture allows for the application of insecticides to reduce or eliminate pest infestations that could decimate an entire season’s crop.
 The additional use of organic and inorganic fertilizers also increases the growth of crops allowing for larger plants in a shorter amount of time.

 When no-till conservation management practices were compared to conventional tillage practices, researchers observed that no-tillage resulted in a 5.7% decrease in yield2.
 This finding is important as it shows no-till practices may not be as beneficial as researchers thought.
 No-till practices did show that certain crops benefited from reduced soil disturbance and were able to produce equal or greater yields than conventional tillage practices.

 Researchers also reviewed data from several studies to determine how stable yields were over time between organic and conventional agriculture.
 Yield stability did not differ between organic and conventional agriculture2.
 When these management practices are executed over several growing seasons, the average yearly yield remained the same.

 Addressing the connections between agriculture, economics, and well-being

-With human populations continuing to increase, it is important to address the demand for foods supplies in a way that protects the environment and benefits human well-being and happiness.
+With human populations continuing to increase, it is important to address the demand for food supplies in a way that protects the environment and benefits human well-being and happiness.
 Farmers in developing countries are often forced into implementing new agricultural practices without an incentive to do so.
 Without the option of upward mobility in happiness, income, and well-being, these individuals are not able to implement new agricultural practices and policies.